samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

   scope :by_user, ->(user) { where(user_id: user)}
 end
 ```

-For a particular user, one book can be under only one shelf.
-This constrain is added via `validates` statement and this is in line with the `index` created during migration.
+For a particular user, one book can be on only one shelf.
+This constraint is added via `validates` statement and this is in line with the `index` created during migration.

 Finally, another scope that filters shelf by a user, this can be used in controllers at a later stage.